Here are just some of the ways you can get involved as a volunteer:

 Help people in Islington have their say on health and social care

-Report on local health and care services
+- Report on local health and care services (this activity is suspended due to COVID-19)

 We train some of our volunteers to visit health and social care services and report on people's experiences.
 You might be observing the service, gathering the views of patients, residents and staff, and contributing to reports which highlight your findings.